mozilla/geckoview/contributor/native-debugging.md

 Android Studio also doesn't appear to support targeting breakpoints from the UI (say, from clicking in a gutter) to specific debug tabs, so you may also need to set breakpoints in the appropriate `lldb` console by hand.

 Managing more debug tabs may require different approaches.

+### Using Android Studio on Windows

+Now you can use [artifact builds](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Build_Instructions/Artifact_builds) mode on [MozillaBuild environment](https://wiki.mozilla.org/MozillaBuild) even if not WSL.
+If you want to debug GeckoView using Android Studio on Windows, you have to set additional environment variable via Control Panel to run gradle script. `mach` command sets these variables automatically, but Android Studio cannot.

+If you install MozillaBuild tools to `C:\mozilla-build` (default installation path), you have to set `MOZILLABUILD` environment variable to recognize MozillaBuild installation path.

+To set environment variable on Windows 10, open `Control Panel` from `Windows System` then, select `System and Security` - `System` - `Advanced system settings` - `Environment Variables ...`.

+To set `MOZILLABUILD` variable, click `New...` in `User variables for`, then `Variable name:` is `MOZILLABUILD` and `Variable value:` is `C:\mozilla-build`.

+Also you have to append some tool paths to `Path` environment variable.

+To append the variables to PATH, double click `Path` in `User Variables for`, then click `New`.
+And append the following variables to `Path`.

+* `%MOZILLABUILD%\msys\bin`
+* `%MOZILLABUILD%\bin`